Pretty Please (Hearts2Hearts song)

 "Pretty Please" is a song recorded by South Korean girl group Hearts2Hearts for their first extended play Focus.
-It was released on September 24, 2025, by SM Entertainment as a pre-release single from the EP.
+Written by Soultriii members Saay, Deez and Soulfish, it was released on September 24, 2025, by SM Entertainment as a pre-release single from the EP.

 Background and release

 On September 22, 2025, SM Entertainment announced that Hearts2Hearts would release their first extended play, Focus, on October 20.
 On the same day, the promotional schedule was released.
 It was also announced that "Pretty Please" would be pre-released on September 24.
 The following day, the music video teaser was released.
 The song was released alongside its music video on September 24.

 Composition

-"Pretty Please" was written by Saay, composed by Soultriii members Saay, Deez, and Soulfish, and arranged by Deez and Soulfish.
+"Pretty Please" was written and composed by Saay, with fellow Soultriii members Deez and Soulfish contributing to the composition and arrangement.
 The song was described as a new jack swing dance song with lyrics "containing the excitement and precious moment when just being there brings joy to each other on a journey together".